lavollmer/role-playing-game/README.md

 ## Credits

-This project was done using a freeCodeCamp tutorial.
+This project was done using a freeCodeCamp tutorial "Dragon Repeller".

 ## License